 - Failure to file Form 941 and similar forms will result in a 2% penalty if you're one to five days late, a 5% penalty if you're six to 15 days late, or 10% if you're more than 16 days late or within 10 days of first notice from the IRS.
 The maximum penalty is 15%.

 - Failure to provide information returns to employees, such as Forms W-2, and other payees on Form 1099-MISC can also mean IRS penalties.
 The amount of these penalties depends the size of your company.
 Larger companies with gross receipts over $5 million pay more.
-Penalties can also depend on the type of error, how late the payment was, of if the payment wasn't made at all.
+Penalties can also depend on the type of error, how late the payment was, or if the payment wasn't made at all.

 - A trust fund recovery penalty (TFRP) is charged for failure to pay payroll taxes when they're due.
-You could be held responsible for this penalty if income tax, Social Security, or Medicare taxes that are withheld from pay but not remitted to the government.
-The TFRP is 100% of the unpaid tax.
+You could be held responsible for this penalty if income tax, Social Security, or Medicare taxes are withheld from pay but not remitted to the government.
+The TFRP is equal to the unpaid tax.
 Interest additionally accrues from the due date.

-Deposits are applied to the most recent liability, so be careful not to make deposits late.
+Deposits are applied to the most recent liability, so be careful not to make them late.

 How Do Unpaid Payroll Tax Penalties Work?